 Fixed Income Securities Risk.
 Fixed income securities are subject to the risk that securities could lose value because of interest rate changes.
 Fixed income securities with longer maturities are subject to greater price shifts as a result of interest rate changes than fixed income securities with shorter maturities.
 There is also the risk that a bond issuer may "call," or repay, its high yielding bonds before their maturity dates.
 Fixed income securities subject to prepayment can offer less potential for gains during a declining interest rate environment and similar or greater potential for loss in a rising interest rate environment.
 On the other hand, rising interest rates could cause prepayments of the obligations to decrease, extending the life of mortgage- and asset-backed securities with lower payment rates.
 Fixed income securities are generally subject to credit risk, which is the risk that an issuer will not make timely payments of principal and interest.
-Limited trading opportunities for certain fixed income securities may make it more difficult to sell or buy a security at a favorable price or time.
+Limited trading opportunities for certain fixed income securities are generally at a favorable price or time.